AriaTheCurseling/obsidian/MOBA/Characters/Tinkerer.md

 ##### Q - Swarm
 Shoot a slow moving swarm in the target direction.
+Deal damage.

+Hitting your turret briefly empowers it, letting you recast to shoot a long range shot from the turret Hitting your pylon speeds up and slightly redirects the swarm

 ##### W - Construct

 turret - it shoots, can be destroyed, takes reduced aoe dmg